 With more than 700,000 users, aka-aki was one of Europe's most influential mobile social networks of its time.
-Remember 2008?
-Apple’s first iPhone had just been launched, and data plans were something for nerds and MBAs with Blackberries (who ridiculed the iPhone’s touchscreen).
+In 2008, Apple’s first iPhone had just been launched (and was ridiculed for its touchscreen).
+Data plans existed, but were eclusively used by nerds and people who wore a suit and owned a Blackberry.

 aka-aki’s focus was on meeting new people: It logged encountered members on-the-go, based on your location, so you could get in contact later – even when you missed to exchange contact data.

 In 2008, aka-aki existed as J2ME app.
-J2ME was an arcane technology allowing you to install very minimal apps on your phone – under 100kb big.
-Technically, the app worked very similar to today's Bluetooth contact tracing apps for Covid, but as a social network.
+J2ME was an arcane technology allowing you to install very minimal apps on your phone – typically less than 100 kilobytes big.
+Technically, the app worked very similar to today's Bluetooth contact tracing apps for Covid.
+But as a social network.
 You could even participate without installing an app at all: You just had to register your Bluetooth device ID, after which your phone was discoverable even when you had no data plan.
-If an internet-enabled device owned by somebody else discovered your phone in range, you simply got an SMS notification.
-All of this worked before the iPhone.
-It was pretty fancy stuff at its time.
+This worked for phones that were no smartphones, as long as they had Bluetooth.
+If an internet-enabled device owned by somebody else discovered your non-smartphone in range, you simply got an SMS notification.
+All of this worked before the iPhone, and it was pretty fancy stuff at its time.